-Many who travel to Brazil probably don't realize how weak the country's cyber crime punishments are.
-NPR did an extensive study on this late last year and showed many cyber criminals don't even get caught.
+Many who travel to Brazil probably don’t realize how weak the country’s cybercrime punishments are.
+NPR did an extensive study on this late last year and showed many cybercriminals don’t even get caught.
 When they do, they frequently only face house arrests or small fines.

-As a result, it's giving a free-for-all to criminals during the Olympics as a major nefarious business opportunity.
+As a result, it’s giving a free-for-all to criminals during the Olympics as a major nefarious business opportunity.
 Internet service providers there could end up with serious repercussions, especially with users.
-Public Wi-Fi systems are especially vulnerable for tourists while transiting private data.
+Public Wi-Fi systems are especially vulnerable to tourists while transiting private data.

 Despite our focus on Brazil for the Olympics, it’s worth remembering that cybercrime is a worldwide problem, and growing.
 All network providers have to become aware of these threats, especially if they become a global service.